-- 1. He or she can't engage in any substantial gainful activity because of a physical or mental condition. - 2.
+- 1. They can't engage in any substantial gainful activity because of a physical or mental condition. - 2.
 A qualified physician determines that the condition has lasted or can be expected to last continuously for at least a year or can be expected to result in death.